-We have examined the accompanying balance sheets of Yaak River Resources, Inc. (A Development Stage Company) as of December 31, 2000 and 1999, and the related statements of operations, cash flows, and changes in stockholders' equity for years ended December 31, 2000 and 1999 and for the period June 10, 1988 (inception) to December 31, 2000.
+We have audited the accompanying balance sheets of Yaak River Resources, Inc. (A Development Stage Company) as of December 31, 2001 and 2000, and the related statements of operations, cash flows, and changes in stockholders' equity for years ended December 31, 2001 and 2000 and for the period June 10, 1988 (inception) to December 31, 2001.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with generally accepted auditing standards.
+We conducted our audits in accordance with auditing standards generally accepted in the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statements presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Yaak River Resources, Inc. at December 31, 2000 and 1999, and the results of its operations and its cash flows for the years ended December 31, 2000 and 1999 and for the period June 10, 1988 (inception) to December 31, 2000 in conformity with generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Yaak River Resources, Inc. at December 31, 2001 and 2000, and the results of its operations and its cash flows for the years ended December 31, 2001 and 2000 and for the period June 10, 1988 (inception) to December 31, 2001 in conformity with accounting principles generally accepted in the United States.

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 As described in Note 1 to the financial statements, the Company is in the development stage, conditions exist which raise substantial doubt about the Company's ability to continue as a going concern unless it is able to generate sufficient cash flows to meet its obligations and sustain its operations.
+Management's plans in regard to these matters are described in Note 6.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.